-The total amount of net premiums written by the Company that are subject to retrospective rating features was \$677,690 and \$650,185 for the years ended December 31, 2021 and 2020, respectively, which represents approximately 13%, of Company's written premiums for both 2021 and 2020.
+The total amount of net premiums written by the Company that are subject to retrospective rating features was \$743,814 and \$677,690 for the years ended December 31, 2022 and 2021, respectively, which represents approximately 14 % and 13% of Company's written premiums for 2022 and 2021 respectively.
 No other premiums written by the Company are subject to retrospective rating features.